DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 CreateTextureFromFile("DGLogo.png", loadInfo, m_pDevice, &Tex);
 ```

-To bound a texture to the shader, we need to use the texture's shader resource view.
-Default SRV
+To bound a texture to a shader resource variable, we need to use the texture's shader resource view (SRV).
-addresses the entire texture:
+ Default SRV addresses the entire texture:

 ```cpp
 // Get shader resource view from the texture